 Dave Sheer has now listed their DM4 AR-15 variant as .223 Rem and 5.56mm as per their website.

 As I’ve already mentioned, the rifle comes with a Keymod free-floating rail system.
-This is an extremely light and comfortable forend which feels good in the support hand.
+This is an extremely light and comfortable forend which feels good in the support hand, but make no mistake that the issued forend is a cheap import.
+A highly quality aftermarket purchase will cost upwards of R4000 if purchased locally.

 A free-floating barrel and forend is a specific design technology used in rifles to increase accuracy.
 Free-floating a barrel means creating an empty space along the entirety of the forearm so that nothing can disrupt the barrel’s vibrations.
 If your barrel is unobstructed, these vibrations travel exactly the same way each time you fire a shot, promoting accuracy.